cvogt/ghc-proposals/proposals/0000-visible-forall.rst

 * We could guard type-level uses of visible ``forall`` behind the ``VisibleForAll`` extension flag.
 This would break existing code.

+* To avoid the name resolution issues, we could introduce a syntactic marker to indicate visible type arguments.
+That is, for some ``f :: forall x -> ...```, one would pass ``x`` as ``f ^x`` instead of ``f x``, where ``^`` is new syntax (and a different choice of symbols is possible).
+There are two issues with this alternative:

+  * it creates more syntactic noise
+  * it is inconsistent with what we have in types where we do not need a marker
+  * it does not move us towards pi-types

+  As such, it only serves one point of the motivation (design better APIs) at the expense of the other two (language consistency and paving the ground for dependent types).

 Unresolved Questions
 --------------------